The final installment of this older series.

 The Jews of the day understood that to forgive sins was a claim to be God since only God could forgive sin.
 In Mark Chapter 2 we can again see the story of the paralyzed man who was lowered through the roof of the house where Jesus was preaching so that Jesus could heal him.
 In Verse 5 note, “When Jesus saw their faith, he said unto the sick of the palsy, Son, thy sins be forgiven thee.”
 The scribes quickly realized just what Jesus was saying here and though in their minds, “Why doth this man thus speak blasphemies?
 Who can forgive sins but God only?” in Verse 7.
 Actually, Jesus’ ability to read their thoughts was also a claim to Divine nature, as who is omniscient, or all-knowing, but God?

 If we use the Bible as our source of information, and of course we should, if we believe the Bible is the all-sufficient rule of faith and practice, then we can only come to one conclusion on this issue.
 And that conclusion is that Jesus was, and is, 100% fully God.

 The only way we, or anybody else, can deny that conclusion is to simply toss out as untrue vast sections of the Holy Scriptures.
 Then we head down that slippery slope we have discussed before, of disregarding portions of the Word of God because they do not fit with our pre-conceived notions of God which we each have in our minds.

 This is yet another case of us having the choice to accept God as He has revealed Himself to us in His Word, or continue trying to create a god which we find appealing in our own minds.

-More importantly we can choose to accept salvation on God’s terms, in the way He has stated it must occur: repentance and belief on His Son Jesus Christ, or our own feeble efforts to somehow be good enough to earn our way in to God’s Grace.
+More importantly, we can choose to accept salvation on God’s terms, in the way He has stated it must occur: repentance and belief on His Son Jesus Christ or our own feeble efforts to somehow be good enough to earn our way into God’s Grace.